Chris Lu: Early life and education

-Lu attended the Woodrow Wilson School at Princeton University, where he was the senior news editor of the Daily Princetonian.
+Lu attended the Woodrow Wilson School of Public and International Affairs at Princeton University, where he was the senior news editor of the Daily Princetonian.
 Lu's ambition for a political career developed at Princeton, particularly during his internship in the Capitol Hill office of Senator Charles Mathias.
 He graduated magna cum laude in 1988, after writing a 161-page long senior thesis titled "Press Coverage of Presidential Primaries, 1972-1984."
-After graduating from Princeton, Lu attended Harvard Law School, where he was one of Barack Obama's classmates from 1988 to 1991.
+After graduating from Princeton, Lu attended Harvard Law School, where he was one of Barack Obama's classmates, from 1988 to 1991 and was elected the class marshall and served as an editor of the Harvard Journal on Legislation.

 Career

-After graduating cum laude from Harvard in 1991, Lu started his career as a law clerk to Judge Robert Cowen in the U.S. Court of Appeals for the Third Circuit.
-In 1992, he began working as a litigation attorney at the Washington, D.C. office of Sidley Austin, a large Chicago-based law firm.
+After graduating cum laude from Harvard in 1991 with his Juris Doctor (J.D.), Lu started his career as a law clerk to Judge Robert Cowen at the U.S. Court of Appeals for the Third Circuit.
+In 1992, he began working as a litigation attorney at the Washington, D.C., office of Sidley Austin, a large Chicago-based law firm.
 Barack Obama and his wife, Michelle, also worked at Sidley Austin, in the firm's Chicago office.

 In 1997, Lu left Sidley Austin and took his first job in the political arena as deputy chief counsel for Representative Henry Waxman and the Democratic staff of the Oversight and Government Reform Committee of the House of Representatives.
 Phil Schiliro, Waxman's chief of staff, had a large part in the decision to hire Lu; the two would work together again later on the Obama administration; Lu later said he considers Schiliro and Pete Rouse, another future White House staffer, among his most influential mentors.
 During his tenure with the Government Reform Committee, Lu conducted several high-profile investigations, including investigations into campaign fundraising during the 1996 presidential election, the collapse of Enron, and substandard nursing home conditions.
 Lu also served as special adviser for communications to Senator John Kerry during the 2004 presidential election.
 One of his primary duties there was coordinating the activities of families of September 11 attack victims supporting the Kerry campaign.